 Diploma of Clinical Herbalism = POA (price on application)

-We may be in a position to make exceptions for students who have already completed an advanced qualification in a natural medicine course, otherwise Diploma of Clinical Herbalism students must have completed the Certificate of Herbal Medicine as well as be at least already well on their way through the Diploma of Medical Herbalism before they will be eligible to join this program.
-We will be able to provide more details on the fees for the Diploma in Clinical Herbalism when we have a better idea of student numbers who can commit to coming to the immersive workshops along with how we can best spread the costs of in-person tutoring along with factors such as the costs of venue hire and catering.
-There is no doubt that this will be an excellent course with a great deal to offer the aspiring herbal clinician, we will also be doing our utmost to make it as affordable and reachable as possible.
+We may be in a position to make exceptions for students who have already completed an advanced qualification in a natural medicine course, otherwise students of the Diploma of Clinical Herbalism must have completed the Certificate of Herbal Medicine as well as be at least already well on their way through the Diploma of Medical Herbalism before they will be eligible to join this program.
+We will be able to provide more details on the fees for the Diploma in Clinical Herbalism when we have a better idea of student numbers who can commit to coming to the immersive workshops that will be at the heart of this training along with how we can best spread the costs of in-person tutoring, costs of venue hire, catering etc. There is no doubt that this will be an excellent course with a great deal to offer the aspiring herbal clinician and we will also be doing our utmost to make it as affordable and reachable as possible.